chris-vanderveen/obsidian-typst/Processor.md

 ## What is a Processor?

-A Processor is a collection of options that customize the rendering results, including code shortcuts, rendering modes, styling, and more.
+A Processor is a collection of options that customize the rendering results, including code templates, rendering modes, styling, and more.

 ## Why are Processors needed?